Technology Tales

 25th July 2020

-Unfortunately, it is not so easy in GNOME Shell though the context menu route does allow you to unhide the menu bar on a temporary basis.
-That is because the requisite tickbox is missing from the Preferences dialogue box displayed after navigating to Edit > Preferences in the menus.
-To address, you need the execute the following command in a terminal session:
+Unfortunately, it is not so easy in GNOME Shell, though the context menu route does allow you to unhide the menu bar on a temporary basis.
+That is because the requisite tick box is missing from the Preferences dialogue box displayed after navigating to Edit > Preferences in the menus.
+To address, you need to execute the following command in a terminal session:

 gsettings set org.gnome.Terminal.Legacy.Settings headerbar false